kks32-courses/sciml/_sources/lectures/10-optimization/10-improved-gradients.md

 even when the $\frac{\partial y}{\partial x}$ is square, it may not be invertible.

 Thus, we now consider the fact that inverse gradients are linearizations of inverse functions and show that using inverse functions provides additional advantages while retaining the same benefits.

+### Summary of inverse gradients:

+The idea here is to use the inverse of the Jacobian to determine how the inputs (parameters) must change to achieve a desired small change in the output (loss).
+Note that a Jacobian matrix represents the first-order partial derivatives of a vector-valued function.

+#### Notation

+- $f$ is a generic function that maps input $x$ to some output.
+- The task is to find an input $x$ for a given target $f_{target}$.
+This represents an inverse problem.

+#### IG Update

+- The equation (4) given by
+  $$ x_{new} = x_{old} - J^{-1} \delta f $$
+  is the IG update step.
+Here, $J$ is the Jacobian matrix and $J^{-1}$ is its inverse.
+- $ \delta f $ is the desired change in the function value.

+#### Properties

+- The Jacobian $J$ gives the change in the output with respect to a small change in the input.
+Taking its inverse essentially asks the question in reverse: "For a small desired change in output, how should the input change?"
+- This approach requires the Jacobian to be invertible.
+If the Jacobian is singular or near-singular, inversion can be problematic.

+#### Learning Rate Analog

+- In traditional gradient descent, a learning rate $ \eta $ scales the gradient to determine the step size in parameter space.
+- In inverse gradients, the step size is not determined by a learning rate but by the desired change in the function value, $ \delta f $.
+This serves as an analog to the learning rate in traditional gradient descent.
+In the given context, it's mentioned that $ \delta f $ could be computed as a step towards the ground truth.

 ## Inverse simulators